klin059/RT-quality-eval/README.md

 task.
 The underlying dataset is high dimensional (162 by 782) consists of geometrical features, the clinical evaluation criteria and several engineered features based on domain knowledge.
-There are correlations and interactions between the features e.g. structures in close proximity is likely to receive similar dose and the deliberate sparing of a structure is likely to cause an increased dose to the other structure.
+There are correlations and interactions between the features e.g. structures in close proximity are likely to receive similar doses and the deliberate sparing of a structure is likely to cause an increased dose to the other structure.
 Model stacking of various structural-based sub-models and extreme randomised trees are used to capture the interations and to ensure all relevant clinical criteria contribute to the model.
-Final classification model achieves a 80% cross validation accuracy score.
+Final classification model achieves an 80% cross validation accuracy score.

 ## Motivation
 Radiotherapy treatment is one of the most effective non-surgical cancer treatment modality.